Improving online FDR procedures via online analogs of e-closure and compound e-values: Improving e-value based procedures

-As a result, we can define an algorithm that is equivalent to choosing the following test levels.
-Define the following ``wealth'' quantity for each $t \in \naturals$: where $R_{t-1}=\{i\in [t-1]: E_i\geq \alpha_i^{-1}\}$ is defined by the following test levels: We refer to this procedure as \emph{donation e-LOND}.
-Note that $(1 - (\delta (|R_{t-1}| + 1)\bar{W}_t \wedge 1))^{-1} \geq 1$, so donation e-LOND always has test levels at least as large as e-LOND.
-We now have the following result. \begin{theorem} Donation e-LOND controls the SupFDR at level $\delta$, and strictly improves over e-LOND. \end{theorem} The proof appears in \Cref{subsec:proof-donation-elond}. \paragraph{Efficient donation computation.} To efficiently compute the test levels in \eqref{eq:donation-alpha}, we need to update $\bar{W}_t$ efficiently at each time step.
+When $\delta(|R_{t-1}|+1)\bar{W}_t\geq 1$, the right-hand side is nonpositive, so any nonnegative e-value satisfies the constraint.
+This is captured by replacing the numerator with $1-(\delta(|R_{t-1}|+1)\bar{W}_t\wedge 1)$, which is equivalent to the test level in \eqref{eq:donation-alpha}.
+SupFDR control then follows from \Cref{prop: sup donation}; the strict improvement over e-LOND follows from the displayed test level being at least the e-LOND level, with strict inequality possible when past evidence can donate positive mass. \end{proof} \end{revblock} The proof appears in \Cref{subsec:proof-donation-elond}. \paragraph{Efficient donation computation.} To efficiently compute the test levels in \eqref{eq:donation-alpha}, we need to update $\bar{W}_t$ efficiently at each time step.
 The only nontrivial component to compute is the summation over terms in $R_{t - 1}$, i.e., our term of interest is

 Define

 As a result, we need to threshold on the value of $\gamma_i (E_i - 1)$ for each $i \in [t]$ to determine what value $\bar{w}_t^{(i)}$ takes on.
 To compute the sum of $\bar{w}_t^{(i)}$ efficiently, we maintain an augmented binary search tree where the key is $\gamma_i (E_i - 1)$ for each $i \in R_{t - 1}$.
 We augment each node with sums of $\gamma_i E_i$, $\gamma_i$ and a count of nodes for all nodes $i$ that are in the tree.
 Therefore, when split on $\gamma_i (E_i - 1)$, we have already computed our desired quantities.
 Consequently, the computation is simply $O(\log(|R_{t - 1}|)) \leq O(\log t)$ whenever we make a discovery, i.e., the insertion cost into the augmented binary search tree.